iKnowss/Reinforcement-Learning-and-NeuroEvolution-of-Augmenting-Topologies-in-Flappy-Bird-Game/README.md

 ---
 ### Performance Evaluation
 The learning rate ɑ and the discount factor 𝛾 were chosen after a grid search over the following intervals of discrete values, ɑ = [0.1.
 0.3, 0.5, 0.7, 0.9] and 𝛾 = [ 0.1.
 0.3, 0.5.
 0.7, 0.9.
 1].
 The heat map in was obtained after training the RL model for each combination of parameters (30 combinations in total) over 1500 episodes.
 The episode ends whenever the bird hits a pipe.
 The values inside the rectangles,

+---
+# Neuroevolution Applied to Flappy Bird Game
+Neuroevolution (NE) is an unsupervised machine learning approach to ﬁt a neural network model based on genetic optimization Genetic Optimization
+The major nature-inspired natural selection principles encoded into the genetic algorithm are:

+- Heredity — The process for the Children to inherit the parent’s properties.

+- Variation - Varicty of traits must exist in the population.

+- Selection — The probability for some of the population members become parents and pass down their genetic information (referred also as Survival of the ﬁttest).

+The basic steps of the NE algorithm applied to ﬁt the NE Flappy Bird player are summarized in Algorithm.
+We start with a population of N neural network models (represented in the game by their bird avatars) with randomly generated initial properties.
+In our implementation, the properties that will undergo evolution are the NN weights and the number of hidden layer units.
+For each element of the population we evaluate its ﬁtness (how well or bad is it in doing a given task) and its relative ﬁtness (how well or bad is it in a given task compared to the other elements of the same population).
+The next step (crossover) is to pick two parents and combine their properties to create a child.
+The parents are chosen according to their relative fitness, the higher the ﬁtness, the higher the probability of being selected.
+Based on a predeﬁned mutation probability, the Child’s properties undergo mutation (small Changes in their properties), which deﬁnes the new generation.
+This iterative process is repeated until we ﬁnd a generation (a model) that satisﬁes our demands (e.g. the NE agent reaches a target score).
+The NE training is illustrated in picture.